afrihost/BaseCommandBundle/README.md

 It is a small piece of ‘developer friendly’ code that we want to share with you in the hopes that it makes your life a little easier.
 If this appeals to you, Pull Requests are always welcome.

+## Deprecation

+The Zero version (*~0.6*) is currently only receiving important bug and security fixes to continue support for Symfony 2 and PHP 5.
+New features are not being backported.
+You should consider upgrading to a later version if possible

 ## Installation

 First install this bundle using composer